 An excellent way to use up your left-over starter on a lazy Sunday morning.
+It is also a perfect breakfast in bed for Mother’s Day.
 The fermented flour adds a great complexity of flavour to a simple pancake recipe.
 They’re great with some deliciously ripe pear or persimmon and velvety Greek yogurt doused in maple syrup.

 - Leftover active sourdough starter – 125 grams